ifurusato/rp2040-i2c-slave/README.md

   % master.py "Send this message."
 ```

-The I2C slave will receive the message and respond with a single byte status
+The I2C slave will receive the message and respond with a Payload wrapping
-indicator.
+a Response.
 The hardcoded values can be found in the MicroPython response.py.

+If you want to return your own data, you'd modify the i2c_slave.py class.

 ## Next Steps

-The next phase of this project will be to further simplify the code, which
-is still rather baroque.
+The project is now considered stable and complete.

 ## Support & Liability